 Concept notes of the bankable projects to be implemented in the medium-term (3-5 years) could be drafted in the form of 2-pager sheets (as mentioned under Activity 2).
 This can be done together with the remote support of the Focal Points.
-A proposed table of contents for the concept notes is presented here below.
+A proposed table of contents for the concept notes is presented in the box below.